 That’s all buoyed by a strong (recent?) culture of clear explanation.
 My excited friend claims this has been as crucial to deep learning’s rise as the (more commonly-discussed) availability of fast GPUs and large datasets.
 Having benefited from that culture myself, it seems to me like a reasonable argument, and an important thing to recognize.

 Here are a couple of resources I found especially useful:

-Most of the energy in the deep learning scene is focused on what I’d call “generic” problems, the solutions to which are very broadly useful to a lot of people: image recognition, speech recognition, sentence translation… you get the idea.
+Most of the energy in the deep learning scene is focused on what I’d call “generic” problems, the solutions to which are very broadly useful to a lot of people: image recognition, speech recognition, sentence translation … you get the idea.
 Many of these problems have associated benchmark challenges, and if your model gets a better score than the reigning champ, you know you’ve done something worthwhile.
 These challenges all depend on standard datasets.
-And these—datasets—are—extremely boring.
+And these —

 So, a large part of the work (and fun) of applying the deep learning scenesters’ hard-won technical triumphs to weird/fun objectives is tracking down non-standard, non-boring datasets.
 For me, decisions about the collection and processing of the text corpus have been more consequential than decisions about the RNN’s design and subsequent training.

 The corpus I’ve used most is derived from the Internet Archive’s Pulp Magazine Archive: 150MB of Galaxy and IF Magazine.
 It’s very noisy, with tons of OCR errors and plenty of advertisements mixed in with the sci-fi stories, but wow there is a lot of text, and the RNN seems to thrive on that.
-I lightly processed and normalized it all, and the combined corpus—now just a huge text file without a single solitary line break—is available on the Internet Archive.
+I lightly processed and normalized it all, and the combined corpus —

 So, in conclusion: